 How soon after shocking your pool is it safe to swim?

-Different types of shock can make a difference so the first advice would be to read the manufacturers instructions on the packaging which should tell you how long to leave it before swimming.
+Different types of shock can make a difference so the first advice would be to read the manufacturers instructions on the packaging which will advise how long before you can resume swimming after shocking a pool.

 Can I put my solar cover on the pool after shocking?